What are keywords? Keywords are words or phrases that define your content. They help searchers understand the topic or idea of your article.

 Number one search position

-Number one spot result tells us in his meta description that his top 10 golf swing tips are indispensable for someone who wants to improve their swing.
+Number one spot’s title tag tells us that their top 10 golf swing tips are indispensable for someone who wants to improve their swing.

 Number two search position

 The second spot website has a shorter title tag, it is short and concise but lacks emotion.
 The first website used ‘Best’, ‘Tips’, and ‘Ever’, this site understands searcher intent, but the title is a bit bland.

 The third website also has a short title tag, they have matched the search query by using the keywords, ‘Swing a golf club’, but again lacks a bit of emotion.